hepaccelerate/hepaccelerate/paper/paper.md

 At present, these codes mostly operate on individual event records and are parallelized in multi-step data reduction workflows using batch jobs across CPU farms.
 Based on a simplified top quark pair analysis with CMS Open Data, we demonstrate that it is possible to carry out significant parts of a collider analysis at a rate of around a million events per second on a single multicore server with optional GPU acceleration.
 This is achieved by representing HEP event data as sparse arrays and by expressing common analysis operations as parallelizable kernels.
-We find that only a small number of relatively simple functional kernels are needed for a generic HEP analysis.
+We find that only a small number of relatively simple functional kernels are needed for a generic yet fast and portable HEP analysis.
 The approach based on columnar processing of data could speed up and simplify the cycle for delivering physics results at HEP experiments.
 We release the \texttt{hepaccelerate} prototype library as a demonstrator of such methods.

 # Introduction
 At the general-purpose experiments of the Large Hadron Collider such as CMS or ATLAS, the final stage of data processing is typically carried out over several terabytes of numerical data residing on a shared cluster of servers via batch processing.
 The data consist of columns of physics related variables or features for the recorded particles such as electrons, muons, jets and photons for each event in billions of rows.
 In addition to the columns of purely kinematic information of particle momentum, typically expressed in spherical coordinates of $p_T$, $\eta$, $\phi$ and $M$, each particle carries a number of features that describe the reconstruction details and other high-level properties of the reconstructed particles.
 For example, for muons, we might record the number of tracker layers where an associated hit was found, whether or not it reached the outer muon chambers and in simulation the index of the associated generator-level particle, thereby cross-linking two collections.
 A typical event might contain hundreds of measured or simulated particles, such that compressed event sizes for such reduced data formats are on the order of a few kilobytes per event.
 In practice, mixed precision floating points are used to store data only up to experimental precision, such that the number of features per event is on the order of a few hundred.